Simply Business homepage

 Share on FacebookShare on TwitterShare on LinkedIn

 Do you love the idea of working outside and being your own boss?
-If the answer's 'yes' then growing a gardening business – whether as a side hustle or a full-time endeavour – could be the right path for you.
+Maybe even employing other green-fingered people in a thriving business?
+If the answer's 'yes' then growing a gardening business could be the right path for you.

-If you’re not sure where to start, read our nine-step guide to becoming a self-employed gardener below.
+If you’re not sure where to start, read our nine-step guide to becoming a gardener below.

 Spring prompts many people to think about getting their gardens into shape, which makes the next few months a good time for setting up a gardening business.

-If you love the idea of being outside (all year around) and are prepared for physically tiring days, then read our top tips on setting up, marketing and growing your business.
+If you love the idea of being outside (all year round) and are prepared for physically tiring days, then read our top tips on setting up, marketing, and growing your own gardening business.

-We'll also explain some of the practical things you need to do, like organising gardeners insurance and registering as self-employed.
+We'll also explain some of the practical things you need to do, like organising gardeners insurance and registering a with HMRC.

 1. Explore gardening business names